 based on innocence.
 Pardons are only rarely given for misdemeanors.
 A

-full pardon is for felony sentences and are issued by the state governor.
+full pardon is for felony sentences and is issued by the state governor.

 A full pardon essentially forgives you for a crime and most rights are